This homemade breakfast pizza recipe is perfect for springtime! With plenty of veggies, some shredded gruyere cheese, and a baked egg on top.

 - salt and pepper to taste

-- Remove pizza from oven, top with a handful of fresh arugula and a pinch of salt and pepper.
+- Top pizza with a handful of fresh arugula and a pinch of salt and pepper.
 Serve immediately.

 What size should I make my pizza?
 In the photos above, we made two small pizzas (about 6 inches in diameter).
 You can make one large pizza if you like, or you can divide the dough into 4 portions for mini pizzas.
 You will likely need to adjust the bake time depending on the size of your pizza: Keep an eye on it as it cooks and let it bake until the crust is browned and puffy, the cheese is bubbling, and the egg has set.

 How many eggs should I use?
 If you’re making one large pizza, we recommend using 3-4 eggs (place the toppings strategically to create several small wells, so that each egg has a designated spot!)
 If you’re making individual-sized pizzas, we recommend using 1 egg per pizza.
 It can take some practice to get your eggs to stay in place!

 As written, this recipe aims for well done eggs with fully set whites and thick, jammy centers.
 For runny egg yolks, bake the pizza without eggs for the first 5-8 minutes of baking, then add eggs and return the pizza to the oven until it’s fully cooked.
 Baking eggs on top of pizza isn’t a perfect science: A bunch of different variables will impact the final texture of the eggs (like your oven, your pizza dough, the final bake time, etc).
 If you want more control over the texture of your eggs, we recommend cooking the eggs separately and adding them to the pizza once it’s baked (we love adding over-easy eggs and poached eggs to this pizza!)